A great job aid is invaluable for guiding employees in their day-to-day tasks.

 As you’ve seen, we have specific job aid templates for you to customize in our simple online editor and then download to your computer.
 You can also start with a blank canvas.

 Templates help with design inspiration.
 Whether you choose to stick with the layout or radically change them is up to you!

 Pick the layout you like best for your job aid.
 Don’t worry about picking a template with the right colors, images, fonts etc. These can all be changed later.

-You can search for “job aid” in our template page or for anything else like “customer service,” “step by step template” etc. Or browse the templates in this blog post.
+You can search for “job aid” on our template page or for anything else like “customer service,” “step-by-step template” etc. Or browse the templates in this blog post.